 they are locked during the day. • Bikes must not be ridden in

 the school grounds.
 Students must walk their bikes to the school

 gates and across the Monteith Street crossing.

-an opportunity for our students and teachers to connect and
+our students and teachers to connect and share their learning

-share their learning with families and friends.
-Blogs let us
+with families and friends.
+Blogs let us share student artwork,

 The Board of Trustees has the role of School Governance, with